ando-shah/swarm/README.md

  - Another way is to have each worker cover the entire tank space (50x50m), and hence all the worker overlap, and share the load.
 This seems, atleast with minimal testing, seem like the more optimal approach.
 More on this later...
 <br />

-Here's how my load balancer is doing.
+Here's how my load balancer is doing with the Auto Hex Grid setting.
+![Load Balancing](images/Swarm-LoadBalancing-Auto-HexGrid.gif)
 FYI, depending on swarm behavior, it crashes quite often.
-![Load Balancing](images/Swarm-LoadBalancing-Auto-HexGrid.gif)
 <br />

 <br />